Waves Node

-- UTX pool contains unconfirmed transactions until they are included into a block.
+- UTX pool contains unconfirmed transactions until they are included in a block.

 - Block generator creates blocks that are added to the blockchain.

-- Node REST API is an interface for receiving blockchain data, sending transactions to the blockchain, etc. See the Node REST API article for details.
+- Node REST API is an interface for receiving blockchain data, sending transactions to the blockchain, and more.
+For detailed information, see the Node REST API.

 # Validating Node

-Any Waves node works as a validating node, regardless of its WAVES balance, is a validating node.
-It checks transactions and blocks received from other nodes against the blockchain rules.
-Invalid transactions and blocks are discarded.
+Any Waves node works as a validating node, regardless of its WAVES balance.
+It checks transactions and blocks received from other nodes against blockchain rules, discarding invalid transactions and blocks.

-Any node can also propose new transactions, which will propagate in the network until they are included into a block or discarded.
+Additionally, any node can propose new transactions that will propagate in the network until they are included in a block or discarded.

 # Generating Node

 A node with a generating balance of at least 1000 WAVES can participate in block generation and receive rewards.
-According to the Leased Proof of Stake (LPoS) algorithm, a node's chance to generate a block is proportional to its generating balance.
+The node's chance to generate a block is proportional to its generating balance, according to the Leased Proof of Stake (LPoS) algorithm.

-The generating balance of an account is its lowest balance in WAVES considering leasing for the last 1000 blocks (more about calculating the generating balance).
-With leasing mechanic, you can attract funds from other users to increase the generating balance of your node, frequency of block generation and thus the resulting income.
+The generating balance of an account is its lowest balance in WAVES considering leasing over the last 1000 blocks.
+The leasing mechanic allows nodes to attract funds from users to increase their generating balance, frequency of block generation, and resulting income.
 More about leasing

-The list of generating nodes in the Waves network, their balances, and block statistics are available at dev.pywaves.org.
+The list of generating nodes in the Waves network, their balances, and block statistics are available at w8.io.

-If you'd like to run a generating node and get rewarded, see instructions.
+To run a generating node and receive rewards, follow the instructions.

 # Generator's Income

-By adding a new block to the blockchain:
+Block generators receive rewards for adding a new block to the blockchain:

 - 1/3 of the block reward.
 The current block reward due to additional issue of the WAVES token is 6 WAVES, of which the generator receives 2 WAVES.
 The block reward can be increased or decreased by a vote of generating nodes.
 See the Community-Driven Monetary Policy article for details.

 - Transaction fees.
 The node receives 40% of the total fees for transactions in the current block and 60% of the total fees for transactions in the previous block, according to Waves-NG protocol.